You are here

 No New Year

 This 3-min. video using photos and animation recreates the real-life series of events that led to the death of a 32-year-old construction worker from a trench collapse – and how the death could have been prevented.

-CPWR also offers videos covering ergonomics, protection from fumes and dusts, disaster response and how workers have suggested ways to improve safety.
+CPWR also offers videos that focus on ergonomics, protection from fumes and dusts, disaster response, and how construction workers' ideas can improve safety and health on job sites.

 These videos can be viewed instantly online, or a DVD can be requested by contacting Sharretta Benjamin, 301-578-8500.